 The Microsoft Surface 2 has taken a step closer to reality, with the manufacturing issuing invites to the upcoming launch of its second-generation tablet on September 23.

 With the Microsoft Surface tablet having launched late last year as a Windows powered iPad rival, a flurry of recent Microsoft Surface 2 rumours have pointed to an imminent new arrival.
-Now Microsoft has confirmed it will formally unveil the revised tablet later this month.

 Confirming that the Surface 2 event will take place in New York City on Monday, September 23, Microsoft has teased that it could offer revised replacements to both the Microsoft Surface Pro and less popular Microsoft Surface RT.